Jigoku/boxclip/README.md

 ```
 $ make && make all
-$ cd build
-$ love boxclip-*.love
 ```
-Windows archives are not currently available, but you can create one using the above.
-Find them in `build/win{32,64}/boxclip-0.2-win{32,64}.zip`
+Windows archives are not currently available, but you can create them using the above.
+Find them in `dist/win{32,64}/boxclip-0.2-win{32,64}.zip`

 ### Note
 Please note this is alpha software, there is no stable release yet.
 Currently the plans are to have a box collision based world with a map editor, and simple path-based enemies.
 This may change at any time!